 In dismissing the appeal by the Revenue, the High Court held that the taxpayer was entitled to capital allowances under Sch.
-3 of the Income Tax Act 1967 as he had incurred capital expenditure by purchasing the four lorries for his lorry transport business plus he was the beneficial owner of the motor lorries although not their legal owner.
+3 of the Income expenditure by purchasing the four lorries for his lorry transport business plus he was the beneficial owner of the motor lorries although not their legal owner.

-The learned judge at the High Court opined that "it is certainly unfortunate that there is no definition to the word "owner" under the Income Tax Act, 1967" but his research on the definition of the word owner gave rise to "different meanings in different contexts."
+The learned judge at the High Court opined that "it is certainly unfortunate that there is no definition to the word "owner" under the Income Tax Act.
+1967" but his research on the definition of the word owner gave rise to "different meanings in different contexts."